 The Top 11 Platforms to Hire a Logo Designer Online

 Toptal has created a highly curated experience for clients, which takes the risks that surround hiring out of the equation.
-This new approach to freelancers provides you with a top quality designer with the skills you need that can meet your timeframe.
-With intensive screening and testing measures to hire logo designers as well as any freelancer, Toptal only hires a select few of all of the applicants, and maintains a very close relationship with each one.
-On the client side, you’ll have two weeks to decide whether you want to continue with the designer you’ve been matched with, find a new designer, or leave altogether without incurring an expense.
+This new approach to freelancers provides you with a designer with the skills you need that can meet your timeframe.
+With extensive screening and testing measures to hire logo designers as well as other design services such as graphic design or website design, Toptal only hires a select few of all of the applicants, and maintains a very close relationship with each one.
+Business owners have two weeks to decide whether you want to continue with the designer you’ve been matched with, find a new designer, or leave altogether without incurring an expense.

 - Toptal has reduced the risk of hiring logo designers by guaranteeing an experienced, professional logo artist for hire.

 - Because of the curated nature of the platform, you can save time and stress during the hiring process by getting matched with a designer instead of looking for a logo designer yourself.

 - Toptal is great for long-term projects in part due to client-friendly project management features, including the ability to pause and resume hires as-needed.